Introduction and Table of Contents

 - Finishing the Rock Pocket mouse (if needed).

-- Checking for understanding about the Key Themes of Biology.
+- Checking for understanding of the Key Themes of Biology.

 - Doing some brief lecturing about natural selection (see my slideshow).